-- In 2013, the employment team is focusing on broadening connections with major corporate funders to enhance employment pathways for participants and alumnae.
+- The employment team continues to broaden connections with major corporations to enhance employment pathways for participants and alumnae.

 In our Education Roundtable series, we regularly gather with admissions directors and other key staff from colleges and other post-secondary institutions where Jeremiah participants are enrolled.
 Together we explore and determine how best to meet the educational needs of single women.
 The goal is to maximize campus services and financial assistance resources for our program participants.